filecoin-project/rust-fil-proofs/README.md

 setting `FIL_PROOFS_USE_MULTICORE_SDR=1`.

 Best performance will also be achieved when it is possible to lock pages which have been memory-mapped.
-This can be accomplished either by running the process as root, or by increasing the system limit for max locked memory with `ulimit -l`.
-Two sector size's worth of data (for current and previous layers) must be locked -- along with 56 * `FIL_PROOFS_PARENT_CACHE_SIZE` bytes for the parent cache.
+This can be accomplished by running the process as a non-root user, and increasing the system limit for max locked memory with `ulimit -l`.
+Alternatively, the process can be run as root, if its total locked pages will fit inside physical memory.
+Otherwise, the OOM-killer may be invoked.
+Two sector size's worth of data (for current and previous layers) must be locked -- along with 56 *
+`FIL_PROOFS_PARENT_CACHE_SIZE` bytes for the parent cache.

 Default parameters have been tuned to provide good performance on the AMD Ryzen Threadripper 3970x.
 It may be useful to